safval/OpenPinouts/README.md

       title placed in separate line.</dd>

   <dt>Line begins with `-` (side divider)</dt>
-  <dd>Control side of IC's rectangle where current pin will be placed.
+  <dd>Control side of the IC's rectangle where current pin will be placed.
-      Pins started from left side of the rectangle.
+      Pins started from the left side of the rectangle.
 Each the divider line changes side in next order: left, bottom, right, top.</dd>

   <dt>Line begins with `*` (subpart divider)</dt>
-  <dd>If the part has more than one rectangles on schematic,
+  <dd>If the part has multi-unit schematic symbols,
-      its separated by line(s) this type.</dd>
+      this type of line will separate the units.</dd>

   <dt>Line begins with `#`</dt>
   <dd>Is a comment.</dd>